 Depending on the seriousness of the allegations, theft crimes can be either a misdemeanor or a felony.
 Aggravating circumstances include the type of property taken, the value of the property, and the offender's previous convictions for similar offenses.

 Each jurisdiction has its own specific theft statutes that define the specific elements of any given theft crime.
-It is always important to speak to a criminal defense lawyer in Tampa to understand the elements and consequences of the exact theft charge laid against you.
+It is always important to speak to a criminal defense lawyer in Florida to understand the elements and consequences of the exact theft charge laid against you.

 Consequences of a Theft Conviction in Florida